yireo/yireo-slides/slides/yireo/pwa_extensions.md

     - Build GraphQL endpoints for queries & mutations
     - Supply sample React components for those endpoints
-    - Refactor monolithic module in smaller single-purpose modules ~ Ask PWA providers to support UPWARD
+    - Refactor monolithic module in smaller single-purpose modules ~ Ask PWA providers to:
+    - Support UPWARD
-    - DEITY, Vue StoreFront
+    - Examples: DEITY, Vue StoreFront
-~ Ask payment providers to supply NodeJS client
+~ Ask payment providers to:
+    - Supply NodeJS client
+    - Preferably supply sample React components
+~ Ask the Magento PWA Studio team to:
+    - Re-active `extension.json`
+    - Be clear on the extension points of Venia
-~ Ask Magento PWA Studio to re-active `extension.json` ~ Wait for some really smart Magento folks to complete the GraphQl API
+~ Wait for some really smart Magento folks to complete the GraphQl API
     - Or join them on Slack and GitHub!